Why ALL runners need to be rowing (written by a runner)

 Pushing through a mental slump can lead to resentment, burnout, or quitting altogether.
 We love running and know it gets in your blood, but it’s OK to venture into other disciplines to spice up your training!
 If you are truly committed to running as a lifetime activity, then make it a priority to mix in other activities.

 How rowing helps: First, it’s different – that’s the easy answer.
-Second, Total Row thrives on a supportive, group environment, with fun music and instructors right alongside you (yep, we workout too!).
+Second, Total Row thrives on a supportive, group environment, with fun music and coaches right alongside you (yep, we workout too!).
 Our favorite aspect?
 Athletes of all different levels can train side by side, including husbands/wives, parents/children, co-workers, etc.

 The next time you are feeling that pull to sit at home and skip your planned run, do yourself (and your running career) a favor, and pickup a new activity (*cough* rowing *cough*).
 It will reinvigorate your spirits, improve your fitness, and help you meet new training partners!